cscart/docs/en/user_guide/users/index.rst

 .. warning::

     Account deletion can't be undone without restoring a database backup.
-We recommend to disable accounts, not to delete them.
+We recommend to disable accounts instead of deleting them.

 * **View supplier products**—takes you to the list of products by this supplier